Euro zone and China herald global slowdown

 Analysts expect the European Central Bank will cut interest rates on Thursday and throw more funding lifelines to stressed banks.

-Britain's services PMI rose to 52.1 in November from 51.3 in October.
-But survey compiler Markit said it meant the UK economy looks unlikely to grow much, taking into account some dire manufacturing data last week.
+Further central bank policy easing also looks likely in China, where HSBC's services PMI fell to 52.5, a sharp decline given that October's reading was 54.1 -- the highest in four months.

+"With price pressures easing further, Beijing can and should use policies that are targeted on small businesses and service sectors to keep GDP growth at above 8 percent for the coming year," Qu Hongbin, HSBC's chief China economist, said in a statement.

-(Additional reporting by Zhou Xin and Nick Edwards in Beijing ; Editing by James Dalgleish)
+(Additional reporting by Zhou Xin and Nick Edwards in Beijing, Lucia Mutikani in Washington, editing by W Simon )